cktai/quote-generator/README.md

 ![](cap.jpg)

-- The btn class. "quote-btn", will apply night mode classs when we toggle the button by triggering a "night-mode-js" function
+- The btn class, "quote-btn", will apply night mode classs when we toggle the button by triggering a "night-mode-js" function.

 - The container is set to be responsive and it is set to be max-width of 700 pixels and a min-width of 350 pixels.